monotone-studio/monotone/README.md

 **Without WAL**

 Disabling WAL allows us to get maximum out of the storage performance and not get bound by IO.
 Write is in-memory.
-Partitions are compressed, flushed, and synced ASAP by background workers to disk.
+Partitions are compressed, flushed, and synced to disk ASAP by background workers.

 With standard settings (100 bytes per event):